Construction Prompts Weekend Lane Closures on I-24 in Davidson Co. - NewsBreak

 As always, drivers are reminded to use all motorist information tools wisely and Know Before You Go! by checking travel conditions before leaving for your destination.
 Drivers should never tweet, text, or talk on a cell phone while behind the wheel.

-The post Construction Prompts Weekend Lane Closures on I-24 in Davidson Co. appeared first on Cheatham County Source .
+The post Construction Prompts Weekend Lane Closures on I-24 in Davidson Co. appeared first on Wilson County Source .

 Comments / 0